jacobj3/ArchitecturalDecisionsADR/ADR-payment-integration.md

 **Consequences**

-We can ensure the security and dependability of payments made through the app by using Stripe.
-Customers can pay in a variety of methods while maintaining the security of their data.
-In order to ensure that payments processes are smooth, we must ensure that Stripe is configured correctly and thoroughly tested.
-We also need to monitor any updates from Stripe to keep our app working well with their service.
+By utilizing Stripe, we can guarantee the dependability and security of payments performed through the app.
+Consumers may keep their data secure while making payments using a number of different approaches.
+We need to make sure Stripe is properly installed and tested in order to guarantee seamless payment processing.
+To maintain our app's compatibility with Stripe's service, we also need to keep an eye out for any updates from them.